cyclejs/cyclejs/rx-run/README.md

 that lead to the creation of Cycle.js](http://futurice.com/blog/reactive-mvc-and-the-virtual-dom).

 It has [virtual-dom](https://github.com/Matt-Esch/virtual-dom) and [RxJS](https://github.com/Reactive-Extensions/RxJS)
 as hard dependencies.
-Cycle is a "glue" framework providing helpers for building the Model-View-Intent architecture properly with those technologies.
-Cycle's code itself is still under 400 lines of code only.
+Cycle.js is a "glue" framework providing helpers for building the Model-View-Intent architecture properly with those technologies.
+Cycle.js's code itself is still under 400 lines of code only.

 ## Why?